 In February 2016, the Financial Accounting Standards Board, or FASB, issued a new leasing standard, ASC 842, which generally requires lessees to recognize operating and financing lease liabilities and corresponding right-of-use assets on the consolidated balance sheet and to provide enhanced disclosures surrounding the amount, timing and uncertainty of cash flows arising from leasing arrangements.
 We adopted the new standard on January 1, 2019, using a modified retrospective basis and did not restate comparative periods.
-In addition, we did not elect the package of practical expedients permitted under the transition guidance that permits companies to carry forward prior conclusions related to (1) whether any expired or existing contracts are, or contain, leases, (2) the lease classification for expired or existing leases, and (3) initial direct costs for existing leases.
+In addition, we did not elect the package of practical expedients permitted under the transition guidance that permits companies to carry forward prior conclusions related to (1) whether any expired or existing leases.
 All our leases have been classified as operating leases under the new leasing standard.
 We elected to combine lease and non-lease components for our facility leases and to keep leases with an initial term of 12 months or less off the consolidated balance sheets and recognize the associated lease payments in the consolidated statements of operations and comprehensive loss on a straight-line basis over the lease term.
 Please read Note 8 for additional disclosures related to accounting for leases under this new standard.